 For how long should you take MiraLAX for constipation?

 Use Miralax OTC for constipation occasionally.
-Don’t use MiraLAX on a daily basis for more than one or two weeks without medical permission.
+Don’t use MiraLAX daily for more than one or two weeks without medical permission.
 Miralax is not approved for long-term use in chronic constipation.

 Use Miralax as needed to relieve occasional attacks of severe constipation.
-If you need a long-term alternative, a bulk-forming fiber laxative such as psyllium (Metamucil) is a reasonable alternative.
+A bulk-forming fiber laxative such as psyllium (Metamucil) is a reasonable alternative if you need a long-term alternative.
 Learn more.

 Interesting: How long does MiraLax stay in your systems?